sanpil/aml-pipeline/README.md

 # AML Pipeline
 This is the staging place for AML Pipeline Sample notebooks.
+The official repo for AML Pipelines is [here](https://aka.ms/aml-pipeline-notebooks).

+[!NOTE]
+>You should treat the official repro as the source of truth.
+As soon as a Notebook becomes available there, the corresponding copy here will be removed.

 ## Overview